kurokobo/psdify/Docs/docs/cmdlets/Import-DifyApp.md

 ## DESCRIPTION

-The `Import-DifyApp` cmdlet allows you to import applications into Dify by specifying DSL file paths, objects, or inline content.
+The `Import-DifyApp` cmdlet allows you to import applications into Dify by specifying DSL file objects, file paths, or inline content.
 It supports multiple files and wildcards, making it flexible for batch imports.
 You can also pipe the content directly to the cmdlet for processing.

+This cmdlet is particularly useful for batch importing applications or when working with customized DSL content that may be dynamically generated or modified.

+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES